 What are the major components of the HVS operating budget?

-Why not raise the tuition?
+Why not increase tuition?

-How important is the Annual Fund to HVS?
+How important is the Annual Fund?

 How much should I give?